jdaw1/placemat/README.md

 * on which to write tasting notes,
 * to organise pre-pouring,
 * to display the corks,
-* to record votes for the Wine Of The Night, and
+* to record votes for the Wine Of The Night,
 * to label each person&rsquo;s place-setting (so everybody knows who everybody else is),
-* to label decanters and bottles,
+* to label decanters and bottles, and
 * to assist with computing the split of the costs, allowing for bottles provided.

 This PostScript program creates all the paperwork useful for managing such tastings, large or small.
-Lots of previous output is at [jdawiseman.com/papers/placemat/placemats_list.html](http://www.jdawiseman.com/papers/placemat/placemats_list.html) (lots: that page has &gap;&#8239;30&#8239;MB of PNGs, so don&rsquo;t access using mobile data).
+Lots of previous output is linked from [jdawiseman.com/papers/placemat/placemats_list.html](http://www.jdawiseman.com/papers/placemat/placemats_list.html) (lots: that page has &gap;&#8239;30&#8239;MB of PNGs, so don&rsquo;t access using mobile data).

 New users should start at the [*Introduction, and a first placemat*](Documentation/introduction_first_placemat.md#readme).